 Fruit Gardener's Diary

 This month in the fruit garden, the harvest period is coming to a close for pip and stone fruit and is just beginning for feijoas.
-Pick Feijoa, quince, apples, pears, rhubarb, passion fruit.
+Pick Feijoa, quince, apples, pears, rhubarb, passionfruit.
+Harvest nuts: almonds, chestnuts, hazelnuts and walnuts.

 Winter has arrived, most pip and stone fruit will now be losing their leaves and going into a dormant state for the next few months.
 It is time to tuck into the preserves from the summer and autumn harvests!

-In the middle of winter it’s all about planting new seasons fruit trees, planting strawberries, harvesting citrus and pruning.
+In the middle of winter it’s all about planting new season fruit trees, planting strawberries, harvesting citrus and pruning.

 Buds on fruit trees may be starting to plump or fatten up getting ready to burst into blossom as the days get longer and the temperatures warmer.